joe-cheung/joe-cheung.github.io/_posts/2020-12-31-Bitcoin-Whitepaper.md

 Trouble is that for any hash function you can actually always do better than brute-force by using a [<span class="underline">birthday attack</span>](https://en.wikipedia.org/wiki/Birthday_attack#:~:text=A%20birthday%20attack%20is%20a,between%20two%20or%20more%20parties.): how many guests need to be at a party on average so two guests share the same birthday?
 Surprisingly, you only need 23 guests, as it gives 253 unique pairs (n(n-1))/2, each having a 1/365 chance of sharing a birthday, i.e. 50.7% chance.
 Hence √n is a good approximation for the 50% threshold for a birthday collision.
 Current computational tractability is around 2<sup>80</sup>, so a SHA-128 can be birthday-attacked by brute-forcing 2<sup>64</sup>.
 This is why if we want 128-bit security, we need a 256-bit hash function.

-In a [<span class="underline">proof of work</span>](https://en.wikipedia.org/wiki/Proof_of_work) (PoW) you usually have a challenge string *c* and you are looking for a nonce *n* such that hash(*c*+*n*) will result in a string with a certain number of leading zeroes.
+In a [<span class="underline">proof of work</span>](https://en.wikipedia.org/wiki/Proof_of_work) (PoW) you usually have a challenge string *c* and you are looking for a nonce (short for "number only used once") *n* such that hash(*c*+*n*) will result in a string with a certain number of leading zeroes.
 Let’s say our challenge string was “Hello, world\!” and our target was to get a SHA-256 hash beginning with ‘000’.
 One way to go about it is to start with a nonce of ‘0’ and progressively increment it until you get a hash starting with ‘000’.
 In this case that would take 4251 tries.
-If the hash is required to start with 30 zeros, the probability is 1/(2<sup>30</sup>) about 1 in a billion.
+If the hash is required to start with 30 zeros, the probability is 1/2<sup>30</sup> about 1 in a billion.

 The only way to produce a satisfactory nonce is by guessing a lot of times i.e. spending a lot of computational power.
 Once the PoW is done it can be verified easily by hashing the block containing the nonce.
 A block also contains the list of all previous transactions, and the previous hash thus chaining to the previous block, so changing a block would change the hash of the block and all subsequent blocks, requiring all the PoW to be redone.